ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

   years:  2016, 2018

-lastupdated: "2018-07-19"
+lastupdated: "2018-08-28"

 ---

 # Requirements and planning for Cloud Foundation instances

 Review the following requirements before you order your VMware Cloud Foundation instances.
-Plan your instance based on the {{site.data.keyword.CloudDataCent}} location, your workload capacity requirements, and additional service requirements.
+Plan your instance based on the {{site.data.keyword.CloudDataCent}} location, your workload capacity requirements, and service requirements.

 ## IBM Cloud account requirements